+The US-101 MAP study corridor connects three counties, representing a broad spectrum of the Bay Area’s diverse communities and economic activity.
 Developing policies, programs, and technological solutions that improve mobility and address the underlying inequities associated with limited access and congestion requires regional coordination and shared ownership of these challenges.
-To ensure that the MAP engages with essential decision makers that will be involved in carrying out improvements, the MAP effort was built around the following organizational framework:
+To ensure that the MAP engaged with essential decision makers that will be involved in carrying out improvements, the MAP leadership was built around the following organizational framework:

-A TECHNICAL ADVISORY COMMITTEE (TAC) comprised of representatives from local jurisdictions within the study area.
+A TECHNICAL ADVISORY COMMITTEE (TAC) comprised of representatives from cities, county and regional agencies, and other transit operators or providers within the study area

-A STAKEHOLDER ADVISORY GROUP (SAG) comprised of major employers, employer groups, community benefit groups, and other private sector stakeholders within the study area.
+A STAKEHOLDER ADVISORY GROUP (SAG) ccomprised of major employers, employer groups, community based organizations, advocacy groups, new mobility providers, and other stakeholders within the study area

 The 101-MAP’s overall stakeholder engagement process invites community voices from those with and without formal representation in governmental decision making.
 Input from all stakeholders informed the definition of the project need, goals, and recommended actions.
 In this process, we heard from: